nrfconnect/sdk-nrf/include/nrf_cloud.rst

 * Mismatch in the input sequence from the device
 * Time-out on the cloud

-If there is a mismatch in the sequence, the library generates a new :c:data:`NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST` event, and the user can try again.
+If there is a mismatch in the sequence, the library generates a new :cpp:enumerator:`NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST` event, and the user can try again.
 This event may be triggered several times until the cloud receives a matching sequence.

-If a time-out occurs, :c:data:`NRF_CLOUD_EVT_ERROR` is triggered and sent to the application.
-If this event is received, disconnect from the cloud using the :c:func:`nrf_cloud_disconnect` API.
-The application must wait for the :c:data:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` event before attempting a new connection to the cloud.
+If a time-out occurs, :cpp:enumerator:`NRF_CLOUD_EVT_ERROR` is triggered and sent to the application.
+If this event is received, disconnect from the cloud using the :cpp:func:`nrf_cloud_disconnect` API.
+The application must wait for the :cpp:enumerator:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` event before attempting a new connection to the cloud.

 .. _lib_nrf_cloud_data:

 Sending sensor data
 *******************
-The library offers two APIs, :c:func:`nrf_cloud_sensor_data_send` and :c:func:`nrf_cloud_sensor_data_stream`, for sending sensor data to the cloud.
-Currently, the supported sensor types are GPS and FLIP (see :c:type:`nrf_cloud_sensor_types`).
+The library offers two APIs, :cpp:func:`nrf_cloud_sensor_data_send` and :cpp:func:`nrf_cloud_sensor_data_stream`, for sending sensor data to the cloud.
+Currently, the supported sensor types are GPS and FLIP (see :cpp:enum:`nrf_cloud_sensor`).

-Use :c:func:`nrf_cloud_sensor_data_stream` to send sensor data with best quality.
+Use :cpp:func:`nrf_cloud_sensor_data_stream` to send sensor data with best quality.

-Before sending any sensor data, call the function :c:func:`nrf_cloud_sensor_attach` with the type of the sensor.
+Before sending any sensor data, call the function :cpp:func:`nrf_cloud_sensor_attach` with the type of the sensor.
-Note that this function must be called after receiving the event :c:data:`NRF_CLOUD_EVT_READY`.
-It triggers the event :c:data:`NRF_CLOUD_EVT_SENSOR_ATTACHED` if the execution was successful.
+Note that this function must be called after receiving the event :cpp:enumerator:`NRF_CLOUD_EVT_READY`.
+It triggers the event :cpp:enumerator:`NRF_CLOUD_EVT_SENSOR_ATTACHED` if the execution was successful.

 .. _lib_nrf_cloud_unlink: